If dementia is diagnosed early, there is a chance that medication will slow down the diseases that cause the damage to the brain.

-We’ve put together some early warning signs of Dementia & Alzheimer’s for you to look out for and some specific symptoms you can monitor.
-We also discuss more normal, age-related issues.
+Spotting the early signs of dementia can make all the difference to your parent’s life.
+We’ve put together some early signs of dementia for you to look out for and some specific symptoms you can monitor.

 Early Signs of Dementia Checklist

-Is it a Dementia Sign or is it just a something we do as we get older?
+Early onset dementia symptoms usually affect people in their 50s and early 60s.
+But is it really a dementia sign or is it just a something we do as we get older?

 |Signs of Dementia/Alzheimer’s||Typical age-related changes|